pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ![Image of a basic form that looks to allow the user to enter a blog post.](./images/basic-blog-form.png)

 Forms generally consist of multiple _fields_, such as "Title, " allowing for user interaction.
 Forms also typically have a _submit button_, such as the "Create Post" button above, which performs some action with the data inserted into the field.

+You can create more creative interpretations of forms, however, for web accessibility, it is best to keep the forms in their standard format.

 ### The form element